ianwelch/assignment2/README.md

 Fonts are legible for mobile visitors without any need to ‘pinch and zoom’.
 Fonts scale properly within the viewport.
 - initially when tested the font size was too small for the menu page
-- changed the font size references to optimise the text for reading using vw unit
+- increased the font size (the font size is specified using vw)

 ### c.
 Optimise page loading times with the aim that the homepage can be loaded within two seconds on a 2G network.
 All other pages should have their performance optimised as much as possible using appropriate techniques.
 We use Chrome DevTools, a mix of manual inspection of code, and Google mobile-friendly test to assess your submission.

 Homepage loads within two seconds over good 2G connection.
+-

 HTML and CSS minified.